sagemath/trac_to_gh/Issue 8744.md

 # Issue 8744: Improve add_edge in BipartiteGraph to make it independent from the current coloring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8744

 Original creator: ncohen